News

 I’ve just returned from a blissful four days in Florida where I am currently having a show at Trudy Labell Fine Art.
 We’ve built a wonderful relationship over the past few years so it was a real pleasure to meet the gallery owners at last and to see their stunning space.

-The gallery organized a rather lavish and well-attended opening during which I met a number of collectors, along with designers, an art installer, and a lighting specialist – all of whom have been involved with placements of my work in Naples.
+I met a number of collectors, along with designers, an art installer, and a lighting specialist – all of whom have been involved with placements of my work in Naples.
 Many thanks to Trudy, Mel, and Lynn for so much generosity and support!

 Naples has a very lush beauty.
 Weather was remarkable for January – beach weather to be sure!
 The area is full of grand homes, from Mediterranean to contemporary, but still retains some of the small “old Florida” houses that really pull at my heart strings.